julia-actions/julia-invalidations/README.md

 ```

 By default, the action will evaluate `using Package` where `Package` is the name of the julia repo that the action runs on.
 A custom script can be provided by passing `test_script`.
+If it is necessary to setup alter the environment the code is run in, you can pass a `setup_script` with the necessary Pkg operations.
 Note that both runs should be given the same script

 i.e.
 ```yaml